pyOpenSci/lessons/clean-modular-code/intro-clean-code.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-### Clean code is DRY & avoids repitition
+### Clean code is DRY & avoids repetition

 Pythonic code avoids repetition.
-DRY (Don't Repeat Yourself) code is written in a way that both avoids repetition and is well organized.
+DRY (Don't Repeat Yourself) code is written in a way that avoids repetition and is well organized.
 This makes it easier to maintain and extend.

 ### Pythonic code is expressive